 Once you've got them installed, the cost to maintain the panels is minimal.
 There are no moving parts in solar panels, so you won’t need anyone to come out to service them.
 The only thing you should do on a semi-regular basis is give the panels a wash down.
 You can pay someone to come out and clean your panels, but in most cases it’s easy enough to do yourself.

 Solar panel calculator

-If you want to know more about whether solar or a battery would work for you, especially if you are driving an electric vehicle, take a look at our clean energy calculator tool.
+If you want to know more about whether solar or a battery would work for you, especially if you are already driving an electric vehicle, take a look at our home generation payback tool.